 - Not using the correct Social Security number

 The interest on the Subsidized loan is paid by the government while you are in school.
 The interest on the Unsubsidized loan is not paid by the government while you are in school, and you have the option of paying the interest during enrollment or having it deferred until after you graduate, at which time it will be added to the principal of the loan in a process called capitalization.
 Keep in mind that as of July 1st, 2012, only undergraduate students will be eligible for Subsidized loans.

 Once you have submitted your FAFSA, you should receive an email confirmation.
 This is verification that you submitted your FAFSA and that it is being processed.
-Within the next 72 hours, AUSB will receive it if you have us listed as one of the schools in Section H. Questions about FAFSA processing can be directed to the Federal Student Aid Information Center at (800) 433-3243.
+AUSB will receive it within 3-5 business days if you have us listed as one of the schools in Section H. Questions about FAFSA processing can be directed to the Federal Student Aid Information Center at (800) 433-3243.

 There are a number of factors that can impact your financial aid from year to year.
 Your awards may change significantly if any of the following has occurred: